-However there is only one solution that’s designed to solve the distant-tower problem as well as the signal blockers and building materials problem – a cell phone signal booster.
+However, there’s a great solution that’s designed to solve the distant-tower problem as well as the signal blockers and building materials problem – a cell phone signal booster.

 There’s no longer any reason to put up with poor cell reception in your mobile home.
-A cell phone signal booster can help.
+A home cell phone signal booster can help.

-Click below to see a cell phone booster ideal for providing coverage in a mobile home
+Click below to see a cell phone booster ideal for providing coverage in a mobile home or a trailer home.

 - Home 4G – For Small Homes – Up to 1,500 sq. ft.